lancew/pull_request_challenge_guide/README.md

 > We often get a reply and suggestions on things to look at and things to avoid.
 Share those replies with the participants/invitees.

 * Encourage participation and exploration
-> If people have played with the odule, browsed the code, looked at the bug tracker it can really help on the day/evening of the event.
+> If people have played with the module, browsed the code, looked at the bug tracker it can really help on the day/evening of the event.
 > Much time can be lost if nobody has explored the module in advance.

 ## Event